Business insurance for home-based businesses

 - Property.
-This covers the accidental damage of business equipment that is insured.
+This covers the accidental damage of business equipment.

 - Personal accident.
 If you or one of your employees is involved in an accident that leads to them becoming permanently disabled or even dying, a benefit will be paid under this type of cover.

-Just like any other form of cover, home office business insurance policies will also have a number of exclusions.
+Home office business insurance policies have a number of exclusions.
 Exclusions on policies will generally differ from one insurer to the next, but claims will typically not be paid if:

 - They are related to war, invasion, civil insurrection or evolution